TamimiGitHub/faa-sam-demo/010-Env-Setup.md

    ![VSCode](img/vscode_env.png)

+> Note: At any point during the workshop, if you kill your terminal window and want to bring it up again click `CMD+SHIT+P` to bring up the command pallet and type in `toggle terminal`

 ## 2. Installing helper extension in VsCode

 To enhance the workshop experience, we recommend installing the Paste and Indent by Rubymaniac.
 To do so: